Do you want more organic search traffic to your site? I’m willing to bet the answer is yes – we all do!

 Step 7: Submit Website URL to Search Engines

 You can also take the direct approach and submit your site URL to the search engines.

 Before you do this, you should know that there’s a lot of disagreement about site URL submission as a method of getting a site indexed.

 Some bloggers suggest that it’s at least unnecessary, if not outright harmful.
 Since there are other methods that do work efficiently, most bloggers and site owners ignore this step.

-On the other hand, it doesn’t take long and it can’t hurt.
+On the other hand, it doesn’t take long and it can’t hurt their search engine optimization.

 To submit your site URL to Google, simply log in to your Google account and navigate to Submit URL in Webmaster Tools.
 Enter your URL, click the “I’m not a robot” box and then click the “Submit Request” button.